Theoretical Foundations of Conformal Prediction: A general outlook through weighted permutations

 Note that here the weight depends on the entire permutation $\sigma$, which includes the index $\sigma(n+1)$ assigned to the test point position but also the ordering of the training data points as well.
 In contrast, for covariate shift and label shift (studied in Section~\ref{sec:covariate_and_label_shift}), the weights $w^y_i$ depend only on a single index $i$, corresponding to the question of which data value is placed into the test point position.

-With these weights defined, we now present a coverage guarantee for this general formulation. \begin{theorem} Let $(Z_1, \ldots, Z_n, Z_{n+1}) \sim P$ for an arbitrary joint distribution $P$ on $(\cX\times\cY)^{n+1}$, and let $f$ be the joint density of this distribution with respect to any base measure on $\cX\times\cY$.
+With these weights defined, we now present a coverage guarantee for this general formulation. \begin{theorem}[Conformal prediction via distributions over permutations] Let $(Z_1, \ldots, Z_n, Z_{n+1}) \sim P$ for an arbitrary joint distribution $P$ on $(\cX\times\cY)^{n+1}$, and let $f$ be the joint density of this distribution with respect to any base measure on $\cX\times\cY$.
 Fix any score function $s$ (not necessarily symmetric), and define the prediction set